fonnesbeck/Bios6301/slides/lecture8_debugging.md

 ## `debug`

-Typing `n` executes the current line and moves to the next line; `c` executes the rest of the function without stopping; `Q` exits the debugger; and `where` shows you your current location, incase you get lost:
+Typing `n` executes the current line and moves to the next line; `c` executes the rest of the function without stopping; `Q` exits the debugger; and `where` shows you your current location, in case you get lost:

     !r
     Browse[2]> n